 A newsletter will be emailed regularly by the Principal.
 It will keep parents/guardians informed about the school calendar, special daytime and evening events, school improvement activities, PTO meetings and more.
-Teachers will send separate newsletters.
+Teachers will communicate via Kickboard, Class Dojo, phone calls, emails, text messages, and newsletters sent home.